-Where the Mariners sit in the AL wild card race with just over a month of games left
+Where the Mariners sit in the AL wild-card race with just over a month of games left

-When the Mariners woke up on Wednesday morning, getting a much-needed day off after a 6-2 road trip, they found themselves three games behind the Boston Red Sox, who currently hold the second American League wild card spot, and a game behind the Oakland A’s, who had previously held that spot before losing eight of their last 10 games.
+When the Mariners woke up Wednesday, getting a much-needed day off after a 6-2 road trip, they found themselves three games behind the Boston Red Sox, who currently hold the second American League wild-card spot, and a game behind the Oakland A’s, who had previously held that spot before losing eight of their last 10 games.

 With a 69-58 record and 35 games remaining, the Mariners will exceed most preseason prognosticators picks and projection systems that had them barely reaching that many wins.